ZhangZhuoSJTU/Web3Bugs/docs/standard.md

-In this document, we present the process we use to classify bugs in our study, along with examples of ambiguous cases.
-We also provide a description of each bug label as a reference, which can be found at the end of this document.
+In this document, we present the process we use to classify bugs in our study, along with the description of each bug label.
+In addition, we have included a set of examples of ambiguous cases for reference, which can be found at the end of this document.

 It is important to note that classifying functional bugs can be a subjective process, and we welcome any suggestions for improving our classification standards.